Adegoke Adelabu: Early life

-Adelabu was born on the 3rd of September, 1915, the son of Sanusi Ashinyanbi and Awujola Adelabu.
+Adelabu was born on 3 September 1915, the son of Sanusi Ashinyanbi and Awujola Adelabu.
 His mother was the second wife of Sanusi, but she died when Adelabu was quite young and the young Adelabu was then raised by a paternal aunt.
 From 1925 to 1929, he attended St David's C.M.S.
 School, Kudeti, Ibadan and finished Standard IV and V at C.M.S.
 Central school, Mapo.
 Though a Muslim, Adelabu's aunt valued Western education which was dominated by the Christian missionaries in Ibadan.
 She obtained a baptismal certificate for Adelabu, providing him the opportunity to attend the CMS schools.
 From 1931 to 1936, he attended Government College, Ibadan where he completed his secondary education as the head boy of the school.
 In 1936, he passed the entrance examination into Yaba Higher College and he won a scholarship from UAC to study commerce at the college.
 However, after 6 months, he left the college with his scholarship unused.
 He was offered employment by UAC as an assistant to the Ibadan district manager, an expatriate Adelabu had met a year earlier.
 His first assignment was a tour of the cocoa producing areas of Ibadan province.
 At the end of the tour, he presented a proposal about the reorganization of the cocoa distribution and trade structure.
 The report earned him promotion as an assistant produce manager with UAC.
 However, Adelabu left UAC in 1937 and joined the produce trade business.
 He was unsuccessful in the trade and was soon looking for a civil service job.
 In 1939, he became an agricultural inspector and later supervisor of a cooperative society which had Akinpelu Obisesan as its president.
 He was with the cooperative until 1945, when he went back to UAC.
 He was successful in his second stint with the organization but after the resignation of his mentor, the Ibadan District Manager Richardson, Adelabu left the firm.
 He then ploughed income from UAC into a textile trading business with Levantine clients in Ibadan.
 At the time, the Ibadan Native Authority system was dominated by junior chiefs, family heads (mogaji) and the Olubadan, majority of whom were not literate.
 Adelabu became interested in acting as an Administrative Secretary for the native council.